fwang2000/Vertigo/README.md

 * SetSprite - setting direction player is facing
 * initTileCreation - creating tiles objects
 * searchForTile - get next tile in the direction of movement
+* UpdateParallax - updates items that have parallax behavior

+render_system.cpp:
+* RenderSystem::createProjectionMatrix function - modified to allow the camera to follow the user
+*
+physics_system.cpp:
+* PhysicsSystem::oscillate - Oscillate objects will have a offset of a certain amount which varies based on time

 grace day remarks:
 Is it possible to carry over our granted graceday to future milestones?